alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 };
 ```

-### Setting the Footer Area of List Items
+### Set Footer Area of List Items

-The List component provides the `ListItemFooter` child component to customize the footer area of list items.
+The list component provides the `ListItemFooter` sub-component to customize the footer area of list items.

 ```tsx
 import {